yCroma/pobls.vim/README.md

   ```vim
   let g:pobls_show_unlisted_buffers = 1
   ```
-- You can also use regular expressions to exclude buffers(eliminate matches)
+- You can also use regular expressions to exclude buffers(eliminate matches)<br>
+  Note: very magic is used
   ```vim
   let g:pobls_ignore_pattern = [
   \ '^VS.Vim.Buffer',